upvalue/luvit-heart/README.md

 is /hello/:name, you can access name in your handler through req.heart.params.name

 Once your handler is finished doing whatever it needs to do, you should return your response values.
-The simplest way to do this is to return a string, which will return a 200 with no need to write headers manually.
+The simplest way to do this is to return a string, which will cause the server to respond with that string along with 200 OK and some relevant headers.

 However, if you need to do more with http response codes, you can redirect stuff